FlorianLindinger/PyApp-Template/README.md

 - Automatic generation of shortcuts with icons that can be added to the taskbar.
 - Option for no-terminal execution with stop-button and logging (print & errors) to file.
 - Automatic handling of python crashes with the option to restart the main file or executing and crash-handling python file.
-- Plug-and-play license template & handling of non-distributables via .gitignore & a permissive MIT license for my codes.

 - Feel free to suggest more :)

 ---